 You can deduct the cost of food and beverage expenses, including any delivery fees, tips, and sales tax.

-The cost of the entertainment activity itself is not deductible.
-But food and beverages provided during an entertainment activity are deductible if they are purchased separately from the entertainment or listed separately on the receipt.
+The cost of the entertainment activity itself isn't deductible.
+But food and beverages provided during an entertainment activity are deductible if purchased separately from the entertainment or listed separately on the receipt.
 (IRS Reg.
 1.274-11),

-Example: You treat a client to a baseball game (which you also attend) and pay for beers and food while at the game.
-Because you paid for the beer and food separately, you can deduct the cost.
+Example: You treat a client to a baseball game, which you also attend, and pay for beers and food while at the game.
+You can deduct the cost because you paid for the beer and food separately.
 You can't deduct the cost of the tickets.

-Ordinarily, you may only deduct 50% of the total cost of a business meal.
+You may deduct 50% of the total cost of a business meal.
 For example, if a meal costs $100, you may deduct $50.

 Historically, meal and beverage expenses have been subject to strict substantiation rules.
 These rules remain in effect for meals purchased while traveling on business.
 Whenever you incur an expense for business-related meals while traveling, you're supposed to document the following facts:

-The IRS does not require that you keep receipts, canceled checks, credit card slips, or any other supporting documents for meal expenses that cost less than $75.
+The IRS doesn't require that you keep receipts, canceled checks, credit card slips, or any other supporting documents for meal expenses that cost less than $75.
 However, you must still document the facts listed above.

-However, meals and beverages you purchase other than while traveling on business are no longer subject to these strict substantiation rules.
-Now, they are subject to the same recordkeeping rules as any business deduction.
-This means you are still supposed to have records of the amount and business purpose.
-But, if you lack adequate records, you can ask the IRS and/or Tax Court to permit you at least a partial deduction under the Cohan rule.
-Under this rule, taxpayers who lack all required records are permitted to make an estimate of how much they have spent.
-The IRS has discretion to allow such taxpayers to deduct all or part of the estimated amount.
-But, you must provide at least some credible evidence on which to base this estimate, such as receipts, canceled checks, notes in your appointment book, or other records.
+If you lack adequate records, you can ask the IRS and/or Tax Court to permit you at least a partial deduction under the Cohan rule.
+Under this rule, taxpayers without all required records can estimate how much they have spent.
+The IRS can allow such taxpayers to deduct all or part of the estimated amount.
+But, you must provide at least some credible evidence to base this estimate, such as receipts, canceled checks, notes in your appointment book, or other records.